mrabomb/raid-data-tracker/README.md

 If you find any bugs or problems, feel free to message me on Discord - @raitab.

 ## Changelog:
+### v1.6.2
+- Added userHash and profileTypes to logs in preparation for log migration update
+- Fixed a bug where reading and writing of unicode non-breaking spaces (\u00A0) in usernames would return a &#xFFFD;
+- Fixed a bug where specialLootReceiver could be set to speed type combat achievement messages
+- Updated casing of filter options to be more uniform
+- Updated preview images in readme

+### v1.6.1
+- Removed System.out and System.err calls
+- Replaced e.printStackTrace() calls with logger
+- Updated TOA plugin warning message
+- Removed setting external plugin configs

 ### v1.6
 - Added Tombs of Amascut to the plugin - contributed by [@ndot](https://github.com/null-zero)
   - A massive thank you to [@LLemonDuck](https://github.com/LlemonDuck)